PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 - BOTH a column with "go" in its name **AND** a column with "enzyme" in its name (e.g., "annotation.go.id" and "enzyme.code" or any other column names containing these terms).

-*Format considerations:*
+b). *Format considerations:*
 - Column names are case-insensitive (the tool converts all to lowercase for processing).
 - All columns in the annotation file should contain string data.

 The system ensures compatibility by transforming all column names to lowercase before processing, allowing users to enter column names in any case format while maintaining the tool's functionality.